AnsgarLichter/MovieDatabase/README.md

 * environment.ts
 * environment.prod.ts
+* template.env
 * .env
-* template.env

-If you restart your development server now, the environment variable should be accessible in the code.
+If you restart your development server now, the environment variable will be accessible.

 ## Technologies